August-Schleich/August-Schleich/README.md

 ### Hi there 👋

-My name is August and im a software developer based in SF Bay Area!
+Im August and im a software developer based in SF Bay Area!

 <!--  Blog & Articles